|

 - DOR

-- Directly Operated Railways - Government owned company which can take over failed franchises until they are re-let
+- Directly Operated Railways - Government owned company which took over failed franchises East Coast until it was relet.

 - Down or DN